 Once the archaeological field work is completed a technical report is written and submitted to the Ministry of Heritage, Sport, Tourism and Culture Industries for review.
 Upon review a letter will be issued to the licensed archaeologist requiring revisions or noting that is complies with the Ontario Heritage Act and the Standards and Guidelines for Consultant Archaeologists and that the report has been entered into the Ontario Public Registry of Archaeological Reports.
 This letter verifies that concerns of archaeological resources within the study area have been addressed.

-What do I do if I find human remaines?
+What do I do if I find human remains?

 If you find human remains on your property the appropriate authorities (police or coroner) should be notified immediate as required under the Funeral, Burials and Cremation Services Act and all construction or archaeological fieldwork must stop.
 Once the coroner has conducted a proper investigation and the Registrar of Cemeteries has been consulted permission will be given to continue work.

 I have a tight deadline is there any way to speed up the Ministries review process?

 Yes.
 The Ministry of Tourism Culture and Sport has an expedited review process to help accommodate our clients deadlines.
 We ensure that the Ministry is aware of the deadline and that the letter with supporting documentation for the expedited review is submitted together with the final report.

 Am I able to continue with my development if an archaeological site has been found?